postgresml/postgresml/pgml-dashboard/static/blog/mindsdb-vs-postgresml.md

 | Full Text Search  | -       | ✅          |
 | Geospatial Search | -       | ✅          |

-Both MindsDB and PostgresML support many classical machine learning algorithms to do classification and regression, as well as loading the latest LLMs from Hugging Face, supported by underlying implementations in libtorch.
-New algorithms and models are constantly released and being added to both projects, so it's worth checking the documentation for the latest list.
+Both MindsDB and PostgresML support many classical machine learning algorithms to do classification and regression.
+They are both able to load the latest LLMs from Hugging Face, supported by underlying implementations in libtorch.
+New algorithms, tasks and models are constantly released and being added to both projects, so it's worth checking the documentation for the latest list.
+One difference is that PostgresML also supports embedding models, and closely integrates them with vector search inside the database.

-PostgresML also has direct access to all the functionality provided by other Postgres extensions, like vector indexes from [pgvector](https://github.com/pgvector/pgvector) to perform efficient KNN & ANN vector recall, or [PostGIS](http://postgis.net/) for geospatial information.
-Multiple algorithms and extensions can be combined in compound queries to build state-of-the-art systems, like search and recommendations or fraud detection that generate an end to end result with a single query, something that might take a dozen different machine learning models and microservices in a more traditional Python based architecture.
+PostgresML also has direct access to all the functionality provided by other Postgres extensions, like vector indexes from [pgvector](https://github.com/pgvector/pgvector) to perform efficient KNN & ANN vector recall, or [PostGIS](http://postgis.net/) for geospatial information as well as built in full text search.
+Multiple algorithms and extensions can be combined in compound queries to build state-of-the-art systems, like search and recommendations or fraud detection that generate an end to end result with a single query, something that might take a dozen different machine learning models and microservices in a more traditional architecture.

-#### Data Integrations

-MindsDB has created a ton of data store integrations, including Postgres, MySQL, MongoDB, and many others, because it's not a database.
-It requires the data to live somewhere else, and fetches it over the wire as necessary.
-Luckily as a Python project, there are many connectors available for many different storage systems, so we can continue to expect good interoperability.

-On the other hand, PostgresML requires a Postgres database, and runs directly inside the Postgres process as an extension that shares CPU and RAM.
-However, because PostgresML is "just Postgres" there are similarlyl a large number of services and  integrations with other data systems.
-If you'd like to use PostgresML without relocating your data, you could set up a Postgres foreign data wrapper or streaming replication to turn Postgres into a read-only cache for your ML data.

 #### Architecture
 The architectural implementations for these projects is significantly different.
 PostgresML takes a data centric approach with Postgres as the provider for both storage _and_ compute.
 To provide horizontal scalability for inference, the PostgresML team has also created [PgCat](https://github.com/postgresml/pgcat) to distribute workloads across many Postgres databases.
 On the other hand, MindsDB takes a service oriented approach that connects to various databases over the network.